Stephen Radley MSc, Dipl AT

 - Relationship issues

-The fee for an initial consultation is £70.
-The fee for therapy is between £65 and £80 based on income.
+The fee for a 90 minute initial consultation is £70.
+The fee for therapy is between £65 and £80.
 Trainee rates are available.

 I have attended training through short courses at the following: Institute of Psychoanalysis, Anna Freud Centre, Tavistock Centre for Couple Relationships, Association of Cognitive Analytic Therapy, Centre for Stress Management, Satir Institute of the Pacific and Cape Cod Institute.
 I have received training in Brief Systemic Family Therapy, Basic and Advanced Level Mentalisation-based treatment for Borderline Personality Disorder and Psychotherapy for Traumatic Brain Injury.